BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * Developed something, and it went wrong.
 * Failed to simplify a process and what you would have done otherwise
 * **Answer** Trying to automate the plag check and test case generator for the codeathons, but due to lack of time, no time to clear bugs, actually i should have done earlier in manual and later should have implemented that which I actually did after that codeathon

+* Tell me about a time when you invented something.
+* **Answer** came up with sequential model for the upcoming videos so that new customer on boarded and coming with us shortly
+* **Answer**

 ### Are Right, a Lot